Mi Árbol y Yo

 The one that sprouted and time passed

-Today under its shadow, which grew so much
+Today under its shade, that grew so much

 We have memories, my tree and I